XilinJia/Podcini/README.md

 ### Player

-* A more convenient player control displayed on all pages
+* More convenient player control displayed on all pages
-* A revamped and more efficient expanded player view showing episode description on the front
+* Revamped and more efficient expanded player view showing episode description on the front
 * External player class is merged into the player
-* Play speed setting has been straightened up, three speed can be set separately or combined: current audio, podcast, and global.
-The order of precedence is in that same order.
+* Playback speed setting has been straightened up, three speed can be set separately or combined: current audio, podcast, and global
-* Added preference "Fast Forward Speed" under "Playback" in settings with default value of 0.0, dialog allows setting a float number (capped between 0.0 and 10.0)
+* Added preference "Fast Forward Speed" under "Playback" in settings with default value of 0.0, dialog allows setting a number between 0.0 and 10.0
 * The "Skip to next episode" button on the player
   * long-press moves to the next episode
   * by default, single tap does nothing